Daily Almanac for

 5. twist, shape, form

-usage: form into twists; "Twist the bacon around the sausage"
+usage: form into twists; "Twist the strips of dough"

 usage: do the twist